spew8712/jpegview/README.md

       * Command# 6000 (LOOP_FOLDER, hotkey: F7) now toggles between `LoopFolder` and `Auto`.
     * Set `MinFilesize > 0` to Hide of small images.
 It auto-disables temporarily if 1st image opened is small (< MinFilesize), so as to view that image as intended.
   * [Experimental]: include a mod of [mez0ru's PR for quick image show despite large folder](https://github.com/sylikc/jpegview/pull/172)
+  * Span _nearly_ all monitors.
+    * No change:
+      * F12: toggles span all monitors, or not.
+      * SHF+F12: toggles always on top.
+    * CTRL+F12: toggle to next monitor.
+Now if there are more than 2 monitors (assuming horizontal row), this hotkey toggles in this cycle: monitor #1, #2, ...  #last, all but last `[XX ]`, all but 1st `[ XX]`, and back.
+ * F1 with CTRL, SHF or ALT combos can now be used as hotkeys for other commands; only F1 shows the help info.

-(Last selectively sync'd up to original's ~31 Jan 2023 updates, with occasional cherry picks going ahead).
+(Last selectively sync'd up to original's ~23 Nov 2023 updates, with occasional cherry picks going ahead).

 ### Slideshow